dav-par/eng114_DevOps/Documentation/docs/Architecture.md

 In the context of software, architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems

 ## Monolith
-In this type everything is hosted togther and worked on live
+- In this type everything is hosted togther and worked on live
+- it's fragile
 ![Monolith image](/Documentation/resources/monolith.png)

 ## Two tier
 In two tier you seperate out the front end and the back end so that the front end runs with the client and the back end with the host

 ![Two tier](/Documentation/resources/two-tier-architecture.png)
+#TODO add better diagram

 ## Hybrid
 Hybird is a mix of the two